This article was updated on August 5, 2018.

 Designing a talent strategy for corporate success doesn't happen accidentally.
 It must be carefully thought out.
-In recent years, many management theorists have concluded that talent strategy is one of the prime determinants of corporate success.
-CHROs have a lot to prioritize when it comes to their department, including finding the right people in the right places, assembling the best team, establishing dynamics, inspiring the right culture and encouraging employee engagement.
+Many management theorists have concluded that talent strategy is one of the prime determinants of corporate success.
+HR leaders have a lot to prioritize when it comes to their department, including finding the right people in the right places, assembling the best team, establishing dynamics, inspiring the right culture and encouraging employee engagement.

 But what is the most important?

 Most HR leaders are masters at understanding people, but that isn't enough to make your business successful.
 The first thing that a leader must do is understand the business.
 Harvard Business Review points out that organizations with high levels of success had HR leaders who came up through line management.

 When you understand the true nature of the business, then you can begin the other tasks of HR management, like bringing the right people on board.

 Finding the Right People